HISTORY

 KJAER GROUP joined the UN Global Compact Network in November 2003.
 The same year, the company won the Danish competition of Great Places to Work (part of Fortune Magazine’s global survey) and was awarded DENMARK’S BEST WORKPLACE.

-In 2006, MOTORCARE in Uganda and Mozambique were also accredited with the standard INVESTOR IN PEOPLE.
+In 2006, MOTORCARE in Uganda and Mozambique were also accredited with the standard INVESTORS IN PEOPLE.
 Simultaneously, an emphasis was placed on sustainability projects, among them the IMPROVEMENT OF ROAD SAFETY IN AFRICA, which was performed in cooperation with DANIDA.

 In 2009, KJAER GROUP received the CORPORATE RECOGNITION AWARD after having been listed as one of the world’s top ten companies in international and humanitarian development in November 2008.